GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   With v1, you need to set the `Reporting-Endpoints` header on all responses that might generate reports.
   {% endCompare %}

 - Both APIs support the same report types, with one exception: v1 does not support **Network Error reports**.
-Read more in the [migration steps](/#migration-steps-if-you-already-have-reporting-functionality-with-v0).
+Read more in the [migration steps](#migration-guide).
-- v0 is not and will not be supported across browsers. v1 is likely to be supported across multiple browsers in the future.
+- v0 is not and will not be supported across browsers. v1 is more likely to be supported across multiple browsers in the future.

 ### What remains unchanged